Reset Password

 Rotonda | Thessaloniki Greece | My Greek Holidays

 The Rotunda has a shape completely unusual for Greece – cylindrical.
-Its height is almost 30 meters, the inner diameter is 25 meters.
+Due to its massive dome and structural design, it is often compared to the Pantheon in Rome.
+Its height is nearly 30 meters, with an inner diameter of 24.5 meters.

 The Rotunda’s opening hours